rahilevych/moments/README.md

 - Manage liked posts: add or remove posts from their liked list
 - Add comments: share reviews and feedback on posts
-- Manage their posts: add or delete posts
+- Manage their posts: add posts
 - View the list of all users in the database
 - Search for users
 - Subscribe/unsubscribe to/from users